U.S. officials worry over South Sudan violence, may cut aid

 Three weeks of fighting, often along ethnic lines, is ringing alarm bells in Washington over the prospect that the conflict could spiral into full-blown civil war, spawning atrocities or making South Sudan the world’s next failed state.

-President Barack Obama’s administration has pledged $50 million in humanitarian aid for the people of South Sudan.

-But government officials and senators said during the hearing that hundreds of millions of dollars in support to the government could be stopped if the violence continues, as Washington pushes South Sudan’s government, rebels, neighboring states and other allies to tamp down the conflict.
+President Barack Obama’s administration has pledged $50 million in humanitarian aid for the people of South Sudan, but government officials and senators said during the hearing that hundreds of millions in support to the government could be stopped if the violence continues.

 “I would suspect that at a point if this violence continues that we would suspend that support,” Linda Thomas-Greenfield, the assistant Secretary of State for African Affairs, said at a Senate Foreign Relations Committee hearing on the crisis in South Sudan.

-Unlike many African nations, South Sudan enjoys the strong interest of a broad range of U.S. lawmakers, who backed the push by largely Christian and African southern Sudan to split from Muslim and Arab-dominated northern Sudan and form the world’s youngest state in 2011.
+Unlike many African nations, South Sudan enjoys broad support among U.S. lawmakers, who backed the push by largely Christian and African southern Sudan to split from Muslim and Arab-dominated northern Sudan and form the world’s youngest state in 2011.

-The hearing took place three years to the day after South Sudan became an independent nation.

 Washington has spent billions of dollars - congressional aides estimated $600 million per year - to help build the nation, including allowing weapons sales to its government and providing security training for its forces, although those programs have been suspended.